Key Takeaway

 What If They Absolutely Won't Talk?

-- Write a letter.
-Put your concerns in writing.
+Some parents will refuse to engage no matter how you approach it.
+You can try enlisting a trusted third party — sometimes a parent will talk to their attorney, financial advisor, or close friend about things they won't discuss with their children.
+Or put your concerns in writing.
 Sometimes people are more receptive to reading something on their own terms than to having a face-to-face conversation.

-- Accept what you can't control.
-You can lead a horse to water.
 If your parents refuse to plan or share their plans, you can still prepare yourself — learn about the probate process in their state, understand what happens when there's no will, and make sure your own plan is solid.

 The irony of estate planning conversations is that the families who need them most are often the ones who resist them hardest.
 But the discomfort of one awkward conversation is nothing compared to the confusion, conflict, and heartbreak that can result from having no conversation at all.